stokedponcho/thebardbot/README.md

 Simple API using [cowboy], [plug] and [jason].

 Releases are built into a rootless container using [podman].
+Be aware that the releae image is built with this in mind, make security adjustment if using docker or other non rootless container.

 Deployments are made manually with Ansible.